juangancio/climate-spatial-analysis/README.md

 `make_figs.m`: Matlab scrip for figures.

-`mi_significance.m`: Matlab scrip for plotting figures from `make_figs.m` outputs.
+`mi_significance.m`: Matlab scrip for plotting figures from `spatial_mi.py` outputs.
 It also includes some significance testing.